DSElement/DSElement/README.md

       🎓 studying computer science
       👨🏾‍💻 in a love-hate relationship with coding
       🔫 void (*(*f[])())() - li'l mind exercise
-      🏐 passionate about volley, anime and cats (ig that counts) 🪖 Godspeed
+      🏐 passionate about volley, anime and cats
+      🪖 Godspeed

   </tr>